Darksoulsong/react-native-treeitems/README.md

   - `getTree()`: Returns the parsed tree.

 - `renderLoader: () => ReactElement`
-  If passed, renders a loader element for the last clicked tree item.
+  This is a function that renders a loader element for the last clicked tree item, in place, if provided.

 - `renderBackButton: () => ReactElement` **(required)**
   Renders an element that will be used as your back button.